 I’ve outlined the steps I took here and have included pictures along the way.

 Step 1: Measure everything!
 I measured the dresser and the areas around the sink to make sure that the dresser would work in the space.
-I needed to make some small adjustments to the height which I did by hand awing a few inches off the dresser legs.
+I needed to make some small adjustments to the height which I did by hand sawing a few inches off the dresser legs.
 I also removed all the drawers and hand sawed the wood dividing them on the face of the dresser.

 Step 2: I like finding things to use to make templates to test my ideas and measurements to make sure things will work.
 In the case of my door makeover I used newspaper.
 In this project I used a large box and cut the height to where I needed it to be.
 I used metal flower wire to form the shape of the sink that I needed to cut out of the top of the dresser in order for it to fit around the sink.
 I then took the wire and drew the cutout on top of the box and made sure it fit before I did any cutting on the actual dresser.